 United States Armed Forces Silver Medal – U.S. Coast Guard

 CharacteristicsThe obverse depicts a Coast Guard national security cutter at full throttle, speeding head-on toward the viewer.
 The hull number identifies the cutter Hamilton, named for Alexander Hamilton.
+The Coast Guard motto "SEMPER PARATUS" (always ready) curves around the top.

 - U.S. COAST GUARD